 ELIGIBILITY CRITERIA FOR DOCTORAL SCHOLARSHIP

-- Scholarships are intended for students who wish to undertake a study programme to obtain a doctoral degree in the Faculty of Arts and Social Sciences at Stellenbosch University, and who therefore are in possession of the necessary qualifications for admission to a doctoral degree in this Faculty.
+- The studentships are intended for students who wish to undertake a study programme to obtain a doctoral degree in the Faculty of Arts and Social Sciences at Stellenbosch University, and who therefore are in possession of the necessary qualifications for admission to a doctoral degree in this Faculty.

 - Applicants must be citizens the sub-Saharan African country – which includes South Africa.
 Successful foreign (non-South African) students must be in possession of a valid study permit in order to register at Stellenbosch University at the commencement of the programme.

 - Applicants must be available for full-time study over a period of three years starting at the beginning of 2021, reasonable vacation periods and/or data collection trips excepted.